-COVID-19: Implications for Cyber, Media, and Tech/IT Liability Coverage
+COVID-19: Implications for Cyber, Media, and Tech E&O Coverage

 Risks and challenges may emerge with the adoption of social distancing and stay-at-home protocols to reduce COVID-19's adverse effects.
 With employees, students, patients, and others asked to function remotely under stressful circumstances, and infrastructure pushed to handle more activity, organisations must consider how their cyber risk profiles may be affected.

 The biggest challenge is migrating from a physical presence to a virtual one.
-Once organisations acknowledge this challenge, they must take appropriate action to mitigate potential risks - for example, by reinforcing employee and other users' awareness of cyber threats, boosting and supporting technology systems, and reviewing insurance coverages with an eye toward potential losses under cyber, media, and professional indemnity policies.
+Once organisations acknowledge this challenge, they must take appropriate action to mitigate potential risks - for example, by reinforcing employee and other users' awareness of cyber threats, boosting and supporting technology systems, and reviewing insurance coverages with an eye toward potential losses under cyber, media, and technology errors and omissions (E&O) policies.